-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on
+Adjustments and/or annotations made on this page have been confirmed with

 Section A: LEA (District) Capacity Responses are limited to one page each, front side only, with a font size no smaller than 9 point (Arial or Verdana).

 Grant Project Manager Qualifications - Describe the qualifications of the person selected to be the project manager for this grant on the campus.